 - Wading pools.
 Fill up a baby pool in your backyard and introduce your toddler to a splashing good time.
 Get wet with your baby.
 Make sure your don’t leave baby unattended, of course.
 Drain the pool when you are finished.

-The kids will soon be home for the summer.
-How can you take advantage of the long summer days and enjoy some fun outdoor time with your kids?
+Take advantage of the long summer days and enjoy some fun outdoor time with your kids.

 - Evening walks.
 Take a walk around the block together several evenings each week.
 This is a great time to talk about life, and get a little exercise in the process.
 This will also help your kids make friends with the neighbors.